QualiSystems/cloudshell-help/docs/portal/blueprints/blueprint-workspace/blueprint-list-view.md

 1. Click the row's ![](/Images/CloudShell-Portal/Manage/ExecutionServersServersMenuButton.png) button.
 2. Select the appropriate action:
-   - **Share/unshare reserved resources**: Configure elements in the sandbox to be available or unavailable for other sandboxes by choosing to share or unshare them.
+   - **Share/unshare reserved resources:** Configure elements in the sandbox to be available or unavailable for other sandboxes by choosing to share or unshare them.
 For more information, see [Share Reserved Resources](https://help.quali.com/Online%20Help/0.0/Portal/Content/CSP/LAB-MNG/Prfrm-Actns/Blprnt-Shr.htm).
-   - **Remove**: to remove the selected resource or App from the blueprint.
+   - **Remove:** to remove the selected resource or App from the blueprint.

 ## Searching the list